huiling110/BSMFramework/documentation.md

     * patElectron_relIsoRhoEA_Update
       * please use this branch for the effictve area correction of PF isolation.
       * The original one patElectron_relIsoRhoEA is not correct, I changed both the calculation and EA version.
-    * 18 old electron ID(listed below) in  the output ntuple and the corresponding new names are also kept.
+    * 18 old electron ID(listed below) in  the output ntuples and the corresponding new names are both kept.
 They have the same content.
 Choose either that is of you convenience.

 old branches | new branches
 ------------ | ------------